Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 — Revelation 21:5

-When the concepts of these numbers are combined it could be said that through the accomplishment of Christ, which was the complete demonstration of God's grace, man has been resurrected and revived in spirit to a new beginning.
+When these numbers' concepts are combined, through the complete demonstration of God's grace in Christ, man has been resurrected and revived in spirit to a new beginning.
 We are now made fit dwell in the presence of God.

 The Mercy Seat